(Almost) complete characterization of stability of a discrete-time Hawkes process with inhibition and memory of length two: Acknowledgements

 \section{Acknowledgements}

+We thank two anonymous reviewers for their valuable suggestions, which helped to improve the presentation of the paper.

-M.C. has been supported by the Chair ”Modélisation Mathématique et Biodiversité” of Veolia Environnement-École Polytechnique-Muséum national d’Histoire naturelle-Fondation X and by ANR project DEEV ANR-20-CE40-0011-01.
+M.C. has been supported by the Chair ”Modélisation Mathématique et Biodiversité” of Veolia Environnement-École Polytechnique-Muséum national d’Histoire naturelle-Fondation X and by ANR project HAPPY (ANR-23-CE40-0007) and DEEV (ANR-20-CE40-0011-01).
 P.M. acknowledges partial support from ANR grant ANR-20-CE92-0010-01 and from Institut Universitaire de France.